The 20 Best Hypokalemic Periodic Paralysis Doctors Near Me in New York, NY

 English

 Rafael Latorre is a primary care provider, practicing in Internal Medicine in Englewood, New Jersey.
 Dr. Latorre is rated as an Experienced provider by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-His top areas of expertise are Compartment Syndrome, Macroamylasemia, Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, and Endoscopy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Compartment Syndrome, Macroamylasemia, Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, and Endoscopy.

 What is the definition of Hypokalemic Periodic Paralysis?

-HypoPP is one of a group of genetic disorders that includes hyperkalemic periodic paralysis and thyrotoxic periodic paralysis.
+HypoPP is one of a group of genetic conditions that includes hyperkalemic periodic paralysis and thyrotoxic periodic paralysis.

 HypoPP is the most common form of periodic paralysis.
-It affects males more often.
+It affects males more often than females.

 When should I see a Hypokalemic Periodic Paralysis doctor near New York, NY?